emoon/minifb/README.md

 \* Best effort via window-manager hints/properties; behavior depends on compositor/WM support.

 \** Browser-managed fullscreen; typically requires a user gesture before entering fullscreen.

+\*** The canvas follows its CSS layout box scaled by `devicePixelRatio`, so the page has to give it a relative size.
+Without the flag the drawing buffer stays pinned to the framebuffer size.

 ### Event Callbacks